 - It is at the editors’ discretion to ban anyone whom they determine to be a detriment to the atmosphere of the comments section, the site in general, and our regular readers.

 There will be some who look at these rules and think that the moderators of The Mary Sue have too much power to shut down conversations.
 We have two responses to this.

-We try to treat our comment section like a series of dinner parties, where our job as hosts is to foster interesting, free discussion for all our guests, not just the loudest, most assertive, scariest ones.
-You can be a poor conversationalist, present a different viewpoint, or talk loudly and brashly.
-But if you threaten, annoy, derail, or in other ways spoil the atmosphere of discussion for others, we reserve the right to not invite you back next time.
+We try to treat our comment section like a series of dinner parties, where our job as hosts is to foster interesting, free discussion for all our guests—not just the loudest, most assertive, scariest ones.
+You can be a poor conversationalist, present a different viewpoint, or talk loudly and brashly, but if you threaten, annoy, derail, or in other ways spoil the atmosphere of discussion for others, we reserve the right to not invite you back next time.
 If that principle is too restrictive for you, there are many other sites out there that share our coverage and have more liberal commenting rules.

-Second: We ask everybody who comes to The Mary Sue to remember that conversations require listening as well as speaking.
-And we are firm believers in the fact that banning a commenter only prevents them from speaking, not from listening.
+Second: We ask everybody who comes to The Mary Sue to remember that conversations require listening, as well as speaking, and we are firm believers in the fact that banning a commenter only prevents them from speaking, not from listening.

 For those who agree with these rules, please keep in mind that we are only human.
 We are not sleepless technodroids, fueled by the radiation of the miniature universes housed within our quantmantium frames.
-If you see a comment which violates these rules, the most helpful thing you can do is to flag it, rather than commenting about how poorly moderated the thread or post is or contacting us through social media or email to that effect.
+If you see a comment that violates these rules, the most helpful thing you can do is to flag it, rather than commenting about how poorly moderated the thread or post is or contacting us through social media or email to that effect.

 A note to our regular readers: